abdullah-alanezi/UNIT-PROJECT-3/README.md

 ## Use Git & Github to manage and track changes in your project.
 - At lease commit and sync the changes once at the end of everyday.

+## Edit the README.md file to include (include the info at the top):
+- Project Name
+- Project Description
+- Features list.